Detecting stuffing of a user's credentials at her own accounts: Introduction

 \section{Introduction}

 In the past decade, massive numbers of website account credentials have been compromised via password database breaches, phishing, and keylogging.
-According to a report by Shape Security~\cite{shape2018:spill}, 2.3 billion credentials were reported compromised in 2017 alone.
+According to a report by Shape Security~\cite{shape2018:spill},\footnote{We recognize that this and other reports produced by companies that market credential-stuffing defenses might exaggerate the risks or costs of credential stuffing.
+We are unaware of more objective sources with which to corroborate or refute their claims, however.} 2.3 billion credentials were reported compromised in 2017 alone.
 Such compromised username-password pairs place those users' \textit{other} accounts in jeopardy, since people tend to reuse their passwords across different websites (e.g.,~\cite{das2014:tangled, gao2018:forgetting, ion2015:expert, pearman2017:habitat, shay2010:reuse}).
 As such, automatically attempting leaked username-password pairs at a wide array of sites compromises vast numbers of accounts, a type of attack termed \textit{credential stuffing}.
 Credential stuffing is now a dominant method of account takeover~\cite{shape2018:spill} and is remarkably commonplace; e.g., Akamai estimates it observed 30 billion credential-stuffing attempts in 2018~\cite{akamai2019:report}.
 Credential stuffing imposes \textit{actual} losses estimated at \$300M, \$400M, \$1.7B and \$6B on the hotel, airline, consumer banking, and retail industries, respectively, per year~\cite[\tblrefstatic{2}]{shape2018:spill}.
 A survey of 538 IT security practitioners who are responsible for the security of their companies' websites revealed a total annualized cost of credential stuffing across their organizations, excluding fraud, of \$3.85M, owing to costs of prevention, detection, and remediation; downtime; and customer churn~\cite[\tblsrefstatic{1}{3}]{ponemon2018:report}.

 Despite the prominence of credential stuffing, users are remarkably resistant to taking steps to defend themselves against it.
 Thomas et al.~\cite{thomas2017:credential} report that less than 3.1\% of users who suffer account hijacks enable two-factor authentication after recovering their accounts.
 Users are similarly resistant to stopping password reuse even despite specific warnings when doing so, leading Golla et al.\ to conclude that ``notifications alone appear insufficient in solving password reuse''~\cite{golla2018:notifications}.
 And though password managers would seem to enable users to more easily avoid password reuse, users are reluctant to adopt them.
 In a 2016 survey of 1040 American adults, only 12\% reported ever using password management software, and only 3\% said this is the password technique they rely on most~\cite{smith2017:americans}.
 In a 2019 Google/Harris Poll survey of 3000 U.S.\ adults, still only 24\% reported using a password manager~\cite{google2019:security}.